G-Core/product-documentation/documentation/cloud/virtual-instances/volumes/create-and-configure-volumes.md

 ### Revert volume to the latest snapshot

-In case of an accidental data loss, data corruption, or for a similar reason, you might need to restore a volume to its previous state.
+In case of an accidental data loss or data corruption, you might need to restore a volume to its previous state.
 If you [made a snapshot of that volume](https://gcore.com/docs/cloud/virtual-instances/volumes/create-and-configure-volumes#take-volume-snapshot), you can roll your volume back to the state when that snapshot was taken.

 <alert-element type="info" title="Info">

-Before proceeding with the following instructions, make sure that a volume is [detached from an instance](https://gcore.com/docs/cloud/virtual-instances/volumes/create-and-configure-volumes#detach-a-volume-from-an-instance) and that you have the volume’s snapshot.
-Otherwise, you’ll get an error when trying to revert a volume to its previous state.
+Before proceeding with the following instructions, make sure that the volume is [detached from an instance](https://gcore.com/docs/cloud/virtual-instances/volumes/create-and-configure-volumes#detach-a-volume-from-an-instance) and that you have the volume’s snapshot.
+Otherwise, you’ll get an error when trying to revert the volume to its previous state.

 </alert-element>